 Chelsea is a hot New York destination for the young and hip.
 Home to the picturesque Highline, numerous art galleries, and a busy nightlife, this area features many coveted high-rise apartments, lofts, and brownstones.
 The median sale price in 2012 was more than $964,000.
 Chelsea’s notable residents include Cameron Diaz, Harrison Ford, and Kelsey Grammer.

-Whether you’re in the market for a new place or simply looking for some upscale neighborhoods for a picturesque stroll, these areas deliver some of the very best of NYC.
+Whether you’re in the market for a new place or just looking for some upscale neighborhoods for a picturesque stroll, these areas deliver some of the very best of NYC.